 Production of receipts – When making a claim for travel, including bus passes, receipts must be produced at the outset and then at regular periods throughout the claim.
 Receipts may also be requested for other expenditure funded by the bursary.

 If you have any questions, please do not hesitate to contact the sixth form team: firstname.lastname@example.org

 Further details and guidance is available at the government website (which also includes links to other financial support available):

 Already in receipt of a bursary?

-If you are already in receipt of the 16-19 Bursary and simply wish to renew your application for a new school academic year you need to complete a renewal form which can be found at the bottom of this page.
+If you are already in receipt of the 16-19 Bursary and simply wish to renew your application for a new school academic year you need to complete a renewal form - contact the Sixth Form office.